 Phase 2.
 Plan – 11 days

-Next, identify executive sponsor who will drive the process and key stakeholders to gather requirements.
+Next, identify an executive sponsor who will drive the process and key stakeholders to gather requirements.
 Also, choose a rollout strategy, identify measures for success, and develop a change management plan.

 Activities with Different Stakeholders (created by Salesforce Team, the Change Management Strategy Template)